Alkass/pytc/README.md

 from pytc.testcase import TestCase, run_tests

 class MyFirstTestCase(TestCase):
+    """
+        if the enabled flag is set to False, the whole class gets ignored by the run_tests function.
+    """
     enabled = True
     description = "Your class description goes here"

     def setup(self):
         # everything you want to run before your test cases execute goes here
-        self.warning("Are you sure you don't want to implement your setup method?", 0) setup.enabled = True
+        self.warning("Are you sure you don't want to implement your setup method?", 0)
+    """
+        if the enabled flag is set to False, the specific function gets ignored by the run_tests function.
+    """
+    setup.enabled = True
     setup.description = "Your setup method description goes here"